Jul 17, 2025

 Students must apply for fall, spring, or summer terms to be considered for graduation for that term.
 Refer to the Academic Calendar for more information.
 If students do not meet the original expected term graduation date, they must reapply.

 To be included in the Fall or Spring Commencement Program, all fall or spring (summer by spring deadline) applicants must submit their application online.
-The graduation application is completed by going to the secure portion of BOSS.
+The graduation application is completed in Workday Student.

 Continue to review and update information on the application until you can apply.